-Boulez was born March 26, 1925 in Montbrison, Loire, in the south east of France.
+Pierre Boulez (1925-2016) was born in Montbrison, Loire, in the south east of France.
 As a child he began piano lessons and demonstrated aptitude in both music and mathematics.
-He studied the latter in Lyon before pursuing music studies from 1942 at the Paris Conservatoire under Olivier Messiaen and Andrée Vaurabourg.
+He studied mathematics in Lyon until 1942, and then moved to pursue musical studies at the Conservatoire de Paris under Olivier Messiaen and Andrée Vaurabourg.

 A concept of music composed of a strictly predetermined and invariable succession of sounds called “séries”.
 It started with the twelve-tone technique as a reaction against the existing and “classic” system of chords, intervals and “attractions” between tones and between harmonies (known as “functional tonality” or tonal music) which in turn develops and eliminates the notion of dissonance, and every note becomes important and independent.

 The system established a certain evolution of the musical language already noticeable in Gustav Mahler and other pioneers who pushed tone patterns in order to create a lack of benchmarks, and increase modulation possibilities.